 North Carolina has many programs and services for seniors.
 Details are available on the NC Department of Health and Human Services website.

 Every county in North Carolina has its own local social services agency.
 A directory with contact names, addresses and phone numbers is on the NC Department of Health and Human Services website.

 The NC Division of Mental Health, Developmental Disabilities and Substance Abuse Services works to promote excellence in prevention, treatment, and rehabilitation programs for persons with mental illness, developmental disabilities, and substance abuse disorders in North Carolina.
 Visit their website.

 Below you will find a list of local contact information that may be helpful following a disaster.
 Contacts include county emergency services, shelter information, local Sherriff’s Departments, Red Cross offices, local hospitals and helpful smartphone applications.
 If you are having trouble finding local contact information, please do not hesitate to call one of our offices.

 Local Sheriff’s Departments:

-Below is a county by county list of local Sherriff’s Departments in NC-07.
-Please contact your local Sherriff’s Department if you have an emergency and cannot get in contact with 9-1-1, your home is flooding, or you are trying to locate a missing person.
+Below is a county by county list of local Sheriff's Departments in NC-07.
+Please contact your local Sheriff’s Department if you have an emergency and cannot get in contact with 9-1-1, your home is flooding, or you are trying to locate a missing person.